zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 We will create the __Demographics Summary__ using 3 different charts.
 We will start by creating a Tree Map to show the Amount Sold segmented by Customer Income Level.
 This will help answer the question such as, *‘Of all my customers, which customer income level segment drives my sales?’*

-- Create a new blank canvas.
+- Create a new blank canvas from the bottom bar.
 This is the 3rd canvas.
 Rename the canvas to __'Demographics'__.

 - Hit the __CTRL__ key and multi-select __AMOUNT_SOLD__ and __CUST_INCOME_LEVEL__ in the Data Elements section and drag them onto the canvas.